Services & Programs

 four or five weeks after the end of each semester.
 As soon as WKU’s Office of Teacher

-Certification receives all official transcripts, a completed TC-1 Form, and required
+Certification receives all official transcripts, a completed CA-1 Form, and required

 examination score(s) (if applicable), the candidate’s application for certification